 - As a school we work closely with any external agencies that we feel are relevant to supporting individual children’s’ needs within our school including: Health services including: GPs, school nurse, CAMHS (Child and Adolescent Mental Health Service), Clinical Psychologists, pediatricians, Speech and Language therapists, Occupational and Physiotherapists; Children’s Services including: Early Help locality teams, Social Workers; Educational Psychologists and specialist advisory teachers.

-- WHAT TRAINING HAVE THE STAFF SUPPORTING CHILDREN WITH SEND HAD OR ARE
+WHAT TRAINING HAVE THE STAFF SUPPORTING CHILDREN WITH SEND HAD OR ARE CURRENTLY HAVING?

 - We look to ensure that we have a variety of skills among our staff body, in order to enable us to support children in the best possible way